TU’s Office of Nationally Competitive Scholarships invites applications each year for a number of national scholarships, fellowships and grants.

 These awards are highly competitive.
 To apply, you must prepare well in advance.
 Learn about them early in your academic career, especially if you are already thinking about graduate study.

-Please note that some of these applications have deadlines as early as September during the year you apply, and institutional nominations may occur as early as spring the previous academic year.
+Please note that some of these applications have deadlines as early as September during the year you apply, and institutional nominations may occur as early as the spring of the previous academic year.

-These fellowship opportunities are best engaged as beacons, illuminating paths your educational and professional aspirations might pursue, rather than as trophies to be won.
-To that end, make an appointment to meet with the Director of Nationally Competitive Fellowships:
+These opportunities are best engaged as beacons, illuminating paths your educational and professional aspirations might pursue, rather than as trophies to be won.
+To that end, make an appointment to meet with the director of the Office of Nationally Competitive Fellowships:

-- as a sounding board as you think through who to ask for recommendation letters and how to make those requests;
+- To have a sounding board as you think through who to ask for recommendation letters and how to make those requests

-- as a coach available to help mentor you through the challenges of writing personal statements;
+- To have a coach to help mentor you through the challenges of writing personal statements

-- and to register your intent to apply for those fellowships that require TU’s institutional endorsement
+- To register your intent to apply for those fellowships that require TU’s institutional endorsement

 (Mitchell, Marshall, Rhodes, Fulbright, Churchill, Goldwater, Truman)

 Schedule a meeting with Terrie